rrborja/minesweeper/CONTRIBUTING.md

 Report a Bug
 ============
 Bug fixes are really not fun to play with, compared to creating functionalities.
 However, we must always recognize that, in time, there will be bugs.
-Bug fixes help close the missing gaps of the software that made it vulnerable for exploits and unusual behaviors.
+Bug fixes help close the missing gaps of the software that made it vulnerable for exploits and opportunistic unusual behaviors.
 Let us know if there is a bug by creating an issue in the Minesweeper GitHub repository.

 Creating an Issue
 =================